GalDude33/DenseNetFCN-3D/README.md

-'''DenseNet3D and DenseNet3D-FCN models for Keras.
+# DenseNet3D and DenseNet3D-FCN models for Keras.

-''Adapted DenseNet and DensetNet-FCN to work with 3D input for volume classification and segmentation.
+Adapted DenseNet and DensetNet-FCN to work with 3D input for volume classification and segmentation.

 DenseNet is a network architecture where each layer is directly connected to every other layer in a feed-forward fashion (within each dense block).